-Trade receivables (i.e., notes and accounts receivable) and long-term loans receivable are exposed to customers' credit risk.
+Trade receivables (i.e., notes and accounts receivable) are exposed to customers' credit risk.
 Trade receivables denominated in foreign currencies, brought about by the global business development, are exposed to foreign exchange rate fluctuation risk.
 To hedge the position of net trade receivables and trade payables in foreign currencies, forward exchange contracts are used to maintain the position at a constant hedge ratio.
 Hedge ratios and positions that are not yet hedged are regularly reported to the Board of Directors.